Andy Harris (politician): Hungary

 In 2018, Harris led a letter opposing a U.S. State Department plan to provide $700,000 for independent media in Hungary, which he charged as having "distorted the record" of Hungarian prime minister Viktor Orbán.
 In 2022, he praised Orbán's leadership in a speech at the Conservative Political Action Conference in Hungary.
 In 2022, Harris was one of 63 Republicans to vote against a nonbinding resolution to support NATO, which he later defended by saying that the military alliance had "unfairly criticized the governments of Hungary and Poland", both of which are members of NATO.

 Iran

 In 2015, Harris said he opposed the Iran Nuclear Deal, which he said would go toward buying "weapons that will end up killing Americans at some point in the future".
 He later called for increased sanctions on Iran, including a ban on any nuclear enrichment in the country.
 In June 2025, Harris supported the American strikes on Iranian nuclear sites, saying that a "nuclear-armed Iran endangers America, Israel, and the entire free world".
+In February 2026, he supported further U.S. and Israeli strikes on Iran, saying they followed stalled negotiations over Iran's nuclear program and were necessary to prevent Iran from developing nuclear weapons.